Top 10 Best Portable Air Pump for Car Tires in 2019 (Expert Review and Buyer’s Guide)Reading Time: 11 minutes

 Portability is determined by the inflator weight, size, and presence of a carry handle and/or carry case.
 The heavier and bigger the air pump is, the more it will burden your car and take up more space in the trunk.
 Most of our reviewed pumps were below 5 lbs and in fact, some of the lightest ones at 2 lbs were the best performing.

 You don’t want your neighbors to get infuriated thinking you’ve recently set up a milling machine at home and it’s therefore important to go for a vibration resistant air pump.
-The best ones are fitted with study rubber feet for stability and absorbing vibration.
+The best ones are fitted with sturdy rubber feet for stability and absorbing vibration.

 (vii) Continuous working time/ duty cycle